buildgroundwork/rails-boost/README.md

-# 🛤 Rails improvements
+# 🛤 Rails Boost

-Put files in this repo if they are generally useful across multiple Rails applications.

-TODO: Make this into a gem or something
+Improvements to various elements of Rails.